 You Are Stronger Than You Know

-I used to have a crippling fear of needles, no lie.
-A trip to the doctor’s office for a blood test was usually enough for me to hyperventilate and break out in a cold sweat.
-A drama also usually ensued once a nurse brandished a needle at me.
-My first thought when I realised I needed daily insulin injections was my fear of needles, and the associated pain.
-However, the great thing about us is that we so often underestimate ourselves.
-I was so convinced that I would never be able to face a future of multiple injections per day, but diabetes taught me that when push comes to shove, I was stronger than I thought.
+I used to have a crippling fear of needles before my diabetes diagnosis.
+My first thought when I realised I needed daily insulin injections was how I was going to overcome my fear of needles.
+However, I soon discovered that we all have within us the necessary strength, and courage to deal with whatever life sends our way.
+I was so convinced that I would never be able to face a future of multiple injections per day, but diabetes taught me that when push comes to shove, you will be much stronger than you think.